 This type of material needs to be completely replaced after a fire because it’s not waterproof.

-Jacksonville fire damage restoration also involves plumbing repairs as well.
+Fire damage Jacksonville FL restoration also involves plumbing repairs as well.

 Water damage from firefighting efforts can seriously affect your plumbing, which means you need to get it repaired right away.